-While the principal costs associated with student participation in professional meetings and research symposia cannot be borne by ENDY, students may qualify for travel funds provided by the graduate school (up to \$1000 from the graduate school matched with \$100 from the ENDY program for PhD students and \$600 from the graduate school matched with \$60 from the ENDY program for MS students).
-For details regarding the possible availability of funds, ENDY students should contact the Assistant Director of the ENDY program.
+While the principal costs associated with student participation in professional meetings and research symposia cannot be borne by ENDY, students may qualify for travel funds provided by the graduate school (up to \$1100 from the graduate school matched with \$110 from the ENDY program for PhD students and \$700 from the graduate school matched with \$70 from the ENDY program for MS students).
+For details regarding the possible availability of funds, ENDY students should visit https://graduate-and-international.uark.edu/resources/forms/travel-grant-grad_2022-23.pdf then submit signed form, acceptance letter to present at conference, title and abstract to the Assistant Director of the ENDY program for submission to the Graduate School.